raspberrypilearning/python-quick-reaction-game/worksheet.md

 - Can you put the game into a loop (*you'll need to remove the `exit()`), so that the LED comes on again?
 - Can you add scores for both players that accumulate over a number of rounds, and display's the players total scores?
 - How about adding in a timer, to work out how long it took the players to press the button after the LED turned off?

-## Community

-This activity is based on the work of [Joseph Haig at his Code Club](https://github.com/jrmhaig/rpi_projects).